How to Open a Cannabis Dispensary in Illinois

-Illinois will issue up to 75 new recreational cannabis retail licenses to applicants by May 2020 (delayed until September), with applications made available from October 2019.
+Illinois will issue up to 75 new recreational cannabis retail licenses to applicants by May 2020 (delayed), with applications made available from October 2019.
 With the revenue generated by cannabis dispensaries in the billions of dollars and rising, these developments present a very lucrative opportunity.
-However, opening and running a cannabis dispensary is a challenging business venture.
+However, opening and running a dispensary is a challenging business venture.

 1. Prepare a Business Plan